mlflow/mlflow/examples/evaluation/README.md

   model with a custom metric function on dataset loaded by `sklearn.datasets.fetch_california_housing`
 - Example `evaluate_with_custom_metrics_comprehensive.py` evaluates a scikit-learn `LinearRegression` model with a comprehensive list of custom metric functions on dataset loaded by `sklearn.datasets.fetch_california_housing`
+- Example `evaluate_with_model_validation.py` evaluates a candidate xgboost `XGBClassifier` model on dataset loaded by `shap.datasets.adult` and validates that the resulting metrics clear specified thresholds.

 #### Prerequisites